 Be sure to check the desired bar height that is the most comfortable for you.
 Because although it is possible to cut down a bar to your desired size, you cannot go the other way round.
 So keep that in mind.

 Although the looks of a ride comes down to personal preferences, it is wise to put some thought into it and get a bar that suits your ride and style.

 Aluminium made bars are the lightest as far as materials are concerned.
 But most of the aluminum is alloyed with other materials.
 Generally, if the alloy is made with heavier material(s) than aluminium, they get heavier.
 So, look for the description of whether the manufacturer made the alloy with heavier materials or not.

 You May Also Like : 10 Best Toddler Helmets for Scooter With Buyer’s Guide

 2. What is the best height for scooter bars?

 The best height for scooter bars depends on the size of the riders themselves.
 The recommended height is measured against the rider’s waist-height.
 You can comfortably ride with a handlebar equivalent to your waist’s height.
 But if you want to do some tricks, you may go with shorter bars.
 But you cannot move flexibly if the bar height is equal with your chest.

 Standard scooter bars have an outer diameter of 32mm.
 But many riders prefer a slightly bulkier “Oversized” bar for greater strength, control and feel.
 Oversized bars usually have an outer diameter of 35 mm.

 Changing out the bar of a scooter is a major upgrade.
 So choosing the right bar that suits you and your ride is absolutely crucial.
-It is indeed a confusing task and hopefully this article will help you choose the best pro scooter bar for your scooter from the great many options available out there.
+It is indeed a confusing task and hopefully, this article will help you choose the best pro scooter bar for your scooter from a great many options available out there.
 Good luck and happy scooting!